redbrick/docs-old/docs/procedures/nixos-install.md

 - `xattr=sa` `dnodesize=2k`: Enable extended attributes and a larger space to store them.
 - `faimode=continue`: Keep reading if possible if there is a disk failure
 - `autoexpand=on`: If the disks are replaced, grow to the maximum size.
 U.
-- `ashift=12`: 4kib sector alignment for compatibility with SSDs and HDDsseful for mirrors.
+- `ashift=12`: 4kib sector alignment for compatibility with SSDs and HDDs.

 <img src="../../img/nixos-install-partitions.png" alt="partition layout" />